 - a.
 Prior to the meeting or during the meeting prior to a matter being reached, persons wishing to address the City Council should complete a Public Meeting Appearance Card and present it to the City Secretary. - b.
-When called upon, the person should come to the podium state his/her name and address for the record, and, if speaking for an organization or other group, identify the group represented. - c.
+When called upon, the person should come to the podium state such person's name and address for the record, and, if speaking for an organization or other group, identify the group represented. - c.
 All remarks should be addressed to the City Council as a whole, not to individual members. - d.
 Questions, if any, should be directed to the presiding officer who will determine whether, or in what manner, an answer will be provided.

-6.3 CITIZENS' COMMENTS
+6.3 CITIZENS' COMMENTS; RIGHT TO SPEAK

+Citizen Comments.
 This portion of the City Council meeting is set aside for members of the public to address the City Council on any item of business that is not formally scheduled on the agenda or scheduled as a Public Hearing.
-Members of the public should complete a Public Meeting Appearance Card prior to the item being heard and present it to the City Secretary.
+Members of the public should complete a Public Meeting Appearance Card prior to the icommencement of the meeting and present it to the City Secretary.